Skip to content

 Shared Resources and Mutual Exclusion

-Multiple threads can run concurrently on a uniprocessor with interleaved or time shared execution.
-On multiple processor systems, multiple threads can also run simultaneously.
-In both cases, resource management like access to shared memory/variables by multiple threads is an issue.
-A multitasking or multithreaded program must make sure that resources are accessed properly, meaning in the correct sequence as if the program was executed by a single thread.
-In other words, in some cases, the program must enforce a mutually exclusive access to the shared resource to only one thread at a time.
-For this purpose, most _RTOS_es provide a so-called mutex mechanism that can be implemented both at the hardware or software level.
+On a uniprocessor, multiple threads can run concurrently with interleaved or time-shared execution.
+On multiprocessor systems, multiple threads can also run simultaneously.
+In both cases, managing resources such as access to shared memory/variables by multiple threads is an issue.
+Multitasking or multithreaded programs must ensure that resources are accessed properly, i.e. in the correct sequence as if the program were being executed by a single thread.
+In other words, the program must sometimes enforce mutually exclusive access to shared resources for only one thread at a time.
+To this end, most kernels provide a mutex mechanism that can be implemented at either the hardware or software level.

-We first illustrate this problem with an example that simulates a clock keeping track of the current time.
-For updating the clock, a ticker with 1s interrupt interval is used.
-The structure for defining the time and the ISR for updating it are given below:
+We will first illustrate this problem using an example that simulates a clock keeping track of the current time.
+To update the clock, a ticker with an interrupt interval of 1 second is used.
+The structures for defining the time and the ISR to update it are given below:

 clock.hpp